KUSH23/marketmindfusion/README.md

 Live app: https://marketmindfusion.github.io

 This document gives a concise, handover‑ready overview of the product, architecture, and expectations for future development.
+All installation, environment, and deployment details are collected after the app summary.

 ---